rparak/AR-Robotics-Object-Control/README.md

 Link Visual Studio: https://visualstudio.microsoft.com/vs/

 ## Project Description:
 The augmented reality application was developed for simple control of objects (Universal Robots, ABB, etc.) and for a better understanding of robotic movements and 3D visualization.
-The application was created in Unity3D using the Vuforia Engine and tested on Android (Tablet, Phone) and Windows (Using the Logitech C930e webcam).
+The application was created in Unity3D using the Vuforia Engine and tested on Android (Tablet, Phone) and Windows (USB Webcam).
 In my case, the application uses a simple QR code to detect and display the scene.

 The augmented reality application demonstrates several cases of control:
 - positioning of the object, scaling, information about the object, animation, etc.